 I also add a very tiny blob of butter to make my cheese omelette aromatic.

-Drain the water from cottage cheese and pulse quickly if you want a smooth texture of cheese on the omeletee.
+Drain the water from cottage cheese and pulse quickly if you want a smooth texture of cheese on the omelette.

 Wilt the spinach in advance quickly and same with mushrooms.
 Cook them first before pouring in the beaten egg.

-Importantly, heat the pan enough before coating it with cooking spray else the omelet will not be cooked properly and deformed.
+Importantly, heat the pan enough before coating it with cooking spray else the omelette will not be cooked properly and deformed.

 👪Serving Cottage Cheese Omelette

-This high protein cottage omelette makes a great meal on its own be it for lunch or dinner, however you can served with a cup of sautéed mushrooms to make a filling meal.
+This high protein cottage omelette makes a great meal on its own be it for lunch or dinner, however, you can be served with a cup of sautéed mushrooms, grilled tomatoes to make a filling meal.

-Serve it along with a fresh bowl of fruit salad gently tossed in low-fat greek yogurt.
+Serve it along with a fresh bowl of fruit salad gently tossed in low-fat Greek yoghurt.

 I prefer to make omelette freshly when am ready to eat.
 If packing for lunch box, pack the omelette and cottage cheese separately.